British literature: Drama

-Shakespeare's career continued during the reign of King James I, and in the early 17th century he wrote the so-called "problem plays", like Measure for Measure, as well as a number of his best known tragedies, including King Lear and Anthony and Cleopatra.
+Shakespeare's career continued during the reign of King James I, and in the early 17th century, he wrote the so-called "problem plays", like Measure for Measure as well as a number of his better-known tragedies, including King Lear and Anthony and Cleopatra.
 The plots of Shakespeare's tragedies often hinge on fatal errors or flaws, which overturn order and destroy the hero and those he loves.
 In his final period, Shakespeare turned to romance or tragicomedy and completed four major plays, including The Tempest.
 Less bleak than the tragedies, these four plays are graver in tone than the comedies of the 1590s, but they end with reconciliation and the forgiveness of potentially tragic errors.

 Other important figures in Elizabethan and Jacobean theatre include Christopher Marlowe (1564–1593), Thomas Dekker (c.
 1572 – 1632), John Fletcher (1579–1625) and Francis Beaumont (1584–1616).
 Marlowe's subject matter is different from Shakespeare's as it focuses more on the moral drama of the renaissance man.
 His play Doctor Faustus (c.
 1592), is about a scientist and magician who sells his soul to the Devil.
-Beaumont and Fletcher are less known, but they may have helped Shakespeare write some of his best dramas, and were popular at the time.
+Beaumont and Fletcher are less known, but they may have helped Shakespeare write some of his better dramas, and were popular at the time.
 Beaumont's comedy, The Knight of the Burning Pestle (1607), satirises the rising middle class and especially the nouveaux riches.

 After Shakespeare's death, the poet and dramatist Ben Jonson (1572–1637) was the leading literary figure of the Jacobean era.
 Jonson's aesthetics hark back to the Middle Ages and his characters embody the theory of humours, based on contemporary medical theory, though the stock types of Latin literature were an equal influence.
 Jonson's major plays include Volpone (1605 or 1606) and Bartholomew Fair (1614).

 A popular style of theatre in Jacobean times was the revenge play, which had been popularised earlier by Thomas Kyd (1558–94), and then developed by John Webster (1578–1632) in the 17th century.
-Webster's most famous plays are The White Devil (1612) and The Duchess of Malfi (1613).
+Webster's famous plays are The White Devil (1612) and The Duchess of Malfi (1613).
 Other revenge tragedies include The Changeling written by Thomas Middleton and William Rowley.